Multi-Model Fusion - Entity Enricher Documentation

 Automatic Fusion in Batch Processing

 In batch enrichment, fusion happens automatically when you select two or more models.
-You do not need to click “Merge Results” manually — as soon as all models complete for an entity, fusion runs and the merged result appears alongside the individual model outputs.
+You do not need to click “Merge Results” manually — as soon as every model has succeeded for an entity, fusion runs and the merged result appears alongside the individual model outputs.
+A run in which one model failed is deliberately not fused: merging what is left would silently publish a partial answer as if it were the agreed one.
+Recover the missing model first — retrying its failed expertises fuses the run automatically once it is whole again.

 Streaming fusion: During both single-entity and batch enrichment, fusion progress is streamed via Server-Sent Events.
 You see fusion_started, conflicts_detected, and fusion_completed events in real-time.